Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 I didn’t pursue teaching jobs in other countries for these reasons:

-Thailand & Vietnam: As much as I would have loved to live in these tropical locations, the salaries for English teachers in both Thailand and Vietnam are much lower than other Asian countries and the benefits are also far less.
+Thailand & Vietnam: As much as I would have loved to live in these tropical locations, the salaries for English teachers in both Thailand and Vietnam are much lower than other Asian countries.
+The benefits are also far less.

 But, you don’t need a degree to teach English here so it’s a great option for some people.